smartercontractkits/nulink/tools/docker/README.md

 # Using docker-compose for local development

-The docker-compose configuration present in this directory allows for a user to quickly setup all of chainlink's services to perform actions like integration tests, acceptance tests, and development across multiple services.
+The docker-compose configuration present in this directory allows for a user to quickly setup all of nulink's services to perform actions like integration tests, acceptance tests, and development across multiple services.

 Docker specific scripts can be found in [bin](./bin).